tangentstorm/tangentswarm/README.md

 3. It creates a directory for the repository/branch if it doesn't exist
 4. It clones the repository and checks out the branch
 5. For new repositories, it runs the initialization commands (and asks to continue if any fail)
-6. It creates or updates a tmux session with three panes
+6. It creates a tmux session with the layout specified by the command prefixes
 7. It launches the configured programs in each pane, substituting port variables
 8. Finally, it attaches to the tmux session

 ## Default Setup

-By default, Swarm creates a tmux session with:
+By default, if no layout prefixes are specified, Swarm will create a new window for each command:

-1. Left pane: `codex` (or first program from config)
+1. Initial pane: First command (default: `codex`)
-2. Right top pane: Second program from config (default: `codex`)
+2. Window 1: Second command
-3. Right bottom pane: Third program from config (default: `codex`)
+3. Window 2: Third command

 ## Tips

-- Customize the programs for each repository in the YAML config file
+- Customize the programs and their layout for each repository in the YAML config file
 - Add initialization commands to automate repository setup
 - Use branch-specific configurations when needed
 - Use port variables to ensure services use the correct ports